-Under the acting in concert arrangement between Mr. Chan Tat Yuen, Mr. Chan Kun Yuen, Mr. Chan Shu Yuen and Mr. Chan Kwong Yuen, each of Tri-Luck, Wealth City, Sky King and Coastal Lion, Mr. Chan Tat Yuen, Mr. Chan Kun Yuen, Mr. Chan Shu Yuen and Mr. Chan Kwong Yuen is deemed to be interested in all the Shares held by Profit Ocean for purposes of the SFO.
+Under the acting in concert arrangement between Mr. Chan Tat Yuen, Mr. Chan Kun Yuen, Mr. Chan Shu Yuen and Mr. Chan Kwong Yuen, each of Tri-Luck, Wealth City, Sky King and Coastal Lion, Mr. Chan Tat Yuen, Mr. Chan Kun Yuen, Mr. Chan Shu Yuen and Mr. Chan Kwong Yuen is deemed to be interested in all the shares held by Profit Ocean for purposes of the SFO.

-- These 3,200,000 Shares are derived from the interests in share options granted by the Company pursuant to the Share Option Scheme - Ms. Chu Min is the spouse of Mr. Chan Tat Yuen.
-For the purposes of the SEO.
-Ms. Chu Min is deemed to be interested in (i) the Shares held by Mr. Chan Tat Yuen; and (ii) the share options granted to Mr. Chan Tat Yuen by the Company pursuant to the Share Option Scheme. - Ms. Chan King Chi is the spouse of Mr. Chan Kun Yuen.
-For the purposes of the SFO, Ms. Chan King Chi is deemed to be interested in (i) the Shares held by Mr. Chan Kun Yuen; and (ii) the share options granted to Mr. Chan Kun Yuen by the Company pursuant to the Share Option Scheme. - Ms. Po Miu Kuen Tammy is the spouse of Mr. Chan Shu Yuen.
-For the purposes of the SFO, Ms. Po Miu Kuen Tammy is deemed to be interested in (i) the Shares held by Mr. Chan Shu Yuen; and (ii) the share options granted to Mr. Chan Shu Yuen by the Company pursuant to the Share Option Scheme. - Ms. Ng Wai Lam Lana Zoe is the spouse of Mr. Chan Kwong Yuen.
-For the purposes of the SFO, Ms. Ng Wai Lam Lana Zoe is deemed to be interested in (i) the Shares held by Mr. Chan Kwong Yuen; and (ii) the share options granted to Mr. Chan Kwong Yuen by the Company pursuant to the Share Option Scheme.
+- 2. These 3,200,000 shares are derived from the interests in share options granted by the Company pursuant to the Share Option Scheme. - 3.
+Ms. Chu Min is the spouse of Mr. Chan Tat Yuen.
+For the purposes of the SFO, Ms. Chu Min is deemed to be interested in (i) the shares held by Mr. Chan Tat Yuen; and (ii) the share options granted to Mr. Chan Tat Yuen by the Company pursuant to the Share Option Scheme. - 4.
+Ms. Chan King Chi is the spouse of Mr. Chan Kun Yuen.
+For the purposes of the SFO, Ms. Chan King Chi is deemed to be interested in (i) the shares held by Mr. Chan Kun Yuen; and (ii) the share options granted to Mr. Chan Kun Yuen by the Company pursuant to the Share Option Scheme. - 5.
+Ms. Po Miu Kuen Tammy is the spouse of Mr. Chan Shu Yuen.
+For the purposes of the SFO, Ms. Po Miu Kuen Tammy is deemed to be interested in (i) the shares held by Mr. Chan Shu Yuen; and (ii) the share options granted to Mr. Chan Shu Yuen by the Company pursuant to the Share Option Scheme. - 6.
+Ms. Ng Wai Lam Lana Zoe is the spouse of Mr. Chan Kwong Yuen.
+For the purposes of the SFO, Ms. Ng Wai Lam Lana Zoe is deemed to be interested in (i) the shares held by Mr. Chan Kwong Yuen; and (ii) the share options granted to Mr. Chan Kwong Yuen by the Company pursuant to the Share Option Scheme.

-Save as disclosed above, as at 31 March 2022, no person, other than the Directors of the Company whose interests are set out in the section headed "Directors' and Chief Executive's Interests and Short Positions in Shares, Underlying shares and Debenture of the Company and its Associated Corporations" above, had, or was deemed to have an interest or short position in the Shares or underlying Shares that was required to be recorded pursuant to Section 336 of the SFO.
+Save as disclosed above, as at the end of the Reporting Year, no person, other than the Directors of the Company whose interests are set out in the section headed "Directors' and Chief Executive's Interests and Short Positions in Shares, Underlying shares and Debenture of the Company and its Associated Corporations" above, had, or was deemed to have an interest or short position in the shares or underlying Shares that was required to be recorded pursuant to Section 336 of the SFO.

-As at 31 March 2022, the Controlling Shareholders did not pledge any of the Shares to any party.
-The Company did not breach any loan agreement that is significant to the Group's operations nor enter into any loan agreements with covenants relating to specific performance by the Controlling Shareholders.
+As at the end of the Reporting Year, the Controlling Shareholders did not pledge any of the shares to any party.
+The Company did not breach any loan agreement that is significant to the Group's operations nor enter into any loan agreements with covenants relating to specific performance of the Controlling Shareholders.
 Moreover, neither the Company nor its subsidiaries provided any financial assistance and guarantees to affiliated companies of the Company.